StingraySoftware/HENDRICS/docs/install.rst

 Installation
 ~~~~~~~~~~~~

-Enter the distribution directory and run
+Install the dependencies above; then, enter the distribution directory and run

 ::